-Fangs of the Living Dead is a 1968 [released 1969] Spanish-Italian horror film written and directed by Amando de Ossorio (Demon Witch Child; The Loreley’s Grasp; the Blind Dead series).
-It stars Anita Ekberg, Rossana Yanni and Julian Ugarte.
+Fangs of the Living Dead is a 1968 [released 1969] Spanish-Italian horror feature film written and directed by Amando de Ossorio (Demon Witch Child; The Loreley’s Grasp; the Blind Dead series).
+The movie stars Anita Ekberg, Rossana Yanni and Julian Ugarte.
 The film is also known as Malenka la vampire, Malenka: la nipote del vampiro, Malenka: la sobrina del vampiro and The Vampire Girl.

 There are two alternative endings for the film, a rationale-type ending in which the vampire turns out to be a hoax, and a supernatural ending.